open/close all folders

 - The whole episode of "The Seven Beer Snitch" focuses on this trope.

 - Family Guy: Brian in "Deep Throats".
+And again in "Dial Meg for Murder".

 - Robin in Batman Beyond: Return of the Joker qualifies as a Lacerated Larry.
 After the Joker kidnapped him, he subjected him to three weeks of shock and serum-based torture before he ends up breaking from it and confessing everything he knows about Batman, including his secret identity.